mrpandat/crobot/README.md

 ## Next things to do
 - Find an easy way to tell Crobot that someone paid one of his debts
+- Add documentation about the fact of being blacklisted
-- Add the possibility for someone to get blacklisted with associated documentation
+- Add a command to get the list of blacklisted users
 - Add an help command to explain how Crobot works
 - Switch from RTM API to Web API
 - Think of any other functionalities to add